adamv9/VisualStudioPrompt/Phase1/Studio1.1.md

 Assignment title: Visual Prompt Studio Phase 1.1

-Prompt: (insert text)
+Credits: The article where I first got the art from, the section titled Keith Haring https://www.myartbroker.com/collecting/articles/art-as-activism, A website that shows the artwork titled, "Ignorance = Fear / Silence = Death" https://whitney.org/collection/works/46387, and the article that goes into further detail on the pink triangle and its meaning https://www.thehenryford.org/explore/blog/silence-equals-death-the-early-fight-against-the-aids-epidemic

+Short Paragraph: The art made by Keith Haring is titled "Ignorance = Fear / Silence = Death," this was very critical at the time due to the HIV/AIDS crisis in the 1930s and 40s.
+The mural shows three people covering their mouths, ears, and eyes, preferring to be silent in the crisis that they believe doesn't affect them.
+The words above and below are written to tell the viewer what it means when they decide to ignore, and what being silent means.
+This artwork is especially important back then and now because of how many people thought HIV/AIDS was something they shouldn't have brought into mind, when it affects them just as it does everyone else.

-Vocabulary breakdown; Medium: the materials, tools, or process an artist uses to convey their message; Meaning: The main idea or message the art is portraying; Subject Matter: the topic that we can see in the art itself; Abstract Art:
+Vocabulary breakdown; Medium: the materials, tools, or process an artist uses to convey their message; Meaning: The main idea or message the art is portraying; Subject Matter: the topic that we can see in the art itself; Abstract Art: The style where we are meant to use the shapes, colors, and words to tell us what they mean.